 So, what are you waiting for?
 It’s time to make your mark in the world of video games.
 It all starts with an idea (and reading through these facts has probably sparked a few).

-Learn more about the video game camp courses you can take to go from game player to game creator.
+Ready to keep going?
+Here is more video game trivia, and if you have have kid or teen ready to explore the other side of video games, learn more about the video game camp courses they can take to go from game player to game creator.